 Former Alaska State Trooper sentenced to serve 4 years for attempted sexual abuse of a minor

 Dec.
-28—A former Alaska State Trooper found guilty of attempted sexual abuse of a minor earlier this year was sentenced this week to serve four years in prison, state officials say.
+29—A former Alaska State Trooper found guilty of attempted sexual abuse of a minor earlier this year was sentenced this week to serve four years in prison, state officials say.

 Superior Court Judge Andrew Peterson on Wednesday sentenced 63-year-old Vance Peronto to eight years with four years suspended for his conviction on one count of second-degree attempted sexual abuse of a minor, according to a statement from the Alaska Department of Law.